A Brief Discussion on the Application and Insights of Flag Enums

 How to Define a Flag Enum

 A Flag Enum is defined by adding the FlagsAttribute to the Enum and using powers of 2 to define each enumeration value.
-Other values are composite values, and you can also define your own composite enumeration items.
+Other values are composite values, and you can also define your own composite enumeration members.

 The following is an example: